 How to Appeal a Liberty, MO DWI Administrative Hearing Decision

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Liberty, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Liberty, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Liberty, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Liberty, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Liberty, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Liberty, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Liberty, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Liberty, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Liberty, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Liberty, MO, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in Liberty, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Liberty and beyond:
+If you choose a Combs Waterkotte Liberty, MO DWI administrative hearing lawyer, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in and around Liberty, MO – you are protecting your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Liberty and beyond:

 - Violent Crime Lawyer